|

 The numerical answer: Voltage is like electrical pressure, voltage causes

-we can't even feel anything.
-When they flow at more than a certain high
+we can't even feel a thing.
+But when they flow at more than a certain

 which are way less than 45 volts.
 Don't mess with plug-in appliances,